codebusters-ca/firebase-course/README.md

 ### What's Next?

-Move on to the next tutorial with `git checkout 02-create-read-update` and follow instructions in its Readme to start interacting with Firestore and testing your app.
+Move on to the next tutorial with `git checkout 02-firebase-configs` and follow instructions in its Readme to store your Firebase config securely in a `.env` file and quickly switch between projects.

 ## Contribute